-If search is your primary navigational tool, make it large and centered on page load.
-If placed in the header, the bar should be sized based on its fellow header elements: large enough to be seen on a visual scan of the page, but not so large as to steal attention.
+If search is your primary navigational tool, make it large and centered upon page load.
+If placed in the header, the bar should be sized based on its fellow header elements.
+It should be large enough to be seen on a visual scan of the page, but not so large as to steal attention.

 The length of your bar is another important design choice.
-On one hand, you want your text field to be long enough to display more or all of the user’s typed-out query — this lets users review their query and fix any typos.
+You want your text field to be long enough to display more or all of the user’s typed-out query.
+This lets users review their queries and fix any typos.
 On the other, the search bar shouldn’t steal space from other header elements.

 A good place to start is finding or estimating the length of the average search query in characters.
 Are users typing in just a couple of words, or are they asking longer questions?
 If it’s the latter, you’ll probably want to lengthen your search box or set it to expand when clicked.

 Placeholder text appears in the search box when the box is not in focus.
 It is meant to prompt action from the user.
 A placeholder can be a helpful cue for users.
 Try listing sample queries like, “Try hats, jeans, bags,” or by simply stating, “Search…”.

 If you want to add a placeholder, the text should appear in a lighter shade to distinguish it from a typed query.
 The placeholder should also disappear when the user focuses on the box or starts typing.

 6. Consider adding autocomplete.

 Autocomplete is another way to help complete a search.
 When users type, autocomplete provides suggestions in a menu below the search.
 Predictions can be tailored to your site’s specific content, so users can be confident they’re finding their desired content.

 Don’t overwhelm users with the number of suggestions.
 While it depends on the size of your website and the amount of indexed content, one to 10 is usually a good range.